sferna10/Professional_README_generator/README.md

 ## Description

- command-line application that dynamically generates a professinal README.md file form a user's input using inquirer package and npm
+ A command-line application that dynamically generates a professional README.md file form a user's input using inquirer package and npm

 ## Table of Contents